 The New Albany Floyd County Consolidated School Corporation requires that students attend each day the school is in session.
 Each day of school is part of a sequential learning process; therefore missing even one day without good cause should be avoided.
-Our schools are committed to recognizing and celebrating students and classrooms with exemplary attendance.

 Reporting Absences to School

-Parents are to notify the office of a student's absence.
-When reporting the absence please use the attendance line (812) 542-5301 and provide complete information as to child's name, teacher, request for picking up home practice, and the reason for the absence.
-If a phone call or written note is not provided to the school the absence will remain unexcused.
+Parents are to notify the office of a student's absence by 8:30.
+When reporting the absence please use the attendance line (812) 542-3101 and provide complete information as to the student's name and the reason for the absence.
+Failure to contact the school office with information regarding the student's absence by 8:30 will result in an unexcused absence.

 Physician, dental and counseling appointments should be scheduled after school hours whenever possible.
-If unavoidable, please notify the office and have the child attend classes both before and after the scheduled appointments.
+If unavoidable, please notify the office and have the student attend classes both before and after the scheduled appointments.
 A physician's statement of diagnosis may be required at any point for an absence or extended absences.
 After ten days absence, a doctor's statement is required each time a student is absent for the remainder of the year.
 A statement from a licensed medical professional documenting an absence may allow an unexcused absence to be changed to an excused absence.

-If one or more of the following occurs, your child will be sent home: temperature of 100.4 or higher, vomiting, severe pain in the chest or stomach, fainting, live lice is found in hair, and/or injury.
-Please have two current emergency contacts listed on your child's enrollment form.
+If one or more of the following occurs, your student will be sent home: temperature of 100 or higher, vomiting, severe pain in the chest or stomach, fainting, live lice found in hair, and/or injury.
+Please have two current emergency contacts listed on you student's enrollment form.
 Please contact the school immediately if this information changes during the year.

-Excused Absence-Definition

-Absences for the following reasons will be considered as excused absences:
+Excused Absence-Definition: Absences for the following reasons will be considered as excused absences:

-- Illness that involves fever of 100.4 or higher, vomiting, injuries, or situations when a physician recommends the students be absent from school.
-The reason is to be reported to the school office. - Death of immediate family member - Medical or dental appointments which cannot be scheduled outside the school day (a written doctor's statement is to be given to the school office) - Religious Holidays - Court ordered absences - Other unusual circumstances when approved by the principal and requested in advance of the event - Travel for a limited time period involving new educational experiences for a student, which is requested on an infrequent basis by parents or guardian at least one week in advance of the proposed absence.
+- Illness that involves fever, vomiting, injuries, or situations when a physician recommends the students be absent from school.
+The reason is to be reported to the school office by 8:30. - Death of immediate family member. - Medical or dental appointments which cannot be scheduled outside the school day (a written doctor's statement is to be given to the school office). - Religious HolidaysCourt-ordered absences. - Other unusual circumstances when approved by the principal and requested in advance of the event. - Travel for a limited time period involving new educational experiences for a student, which is requested on an infrequent basis by parents or guardians at least one week in advance of the proposed absence.
 Letters should be submitted to the school principal for approval.
-(Please note: Your child will be given make-up work when your family returns from vacation.
-Work will not be given prior to leaving on vacation.)

-Unexcused Absence-Definition

-Absences for the following reasons will be considered as unexcused absences:
+Unexcused Absence-Definition: Absences for the following reasons will be considered as unexcused absences:

-- "Long weekends" and vacations without prior approval

-- Moving days (change of residence)

-- Transportation problems

-- Medical or dental appointment without a doctor's written statement - Appointments for non-essential activities such as haircuts, shopping, etc.... - Extended absences for head lice treatment
+- "Long weekends" and vacations without prior approval - Moving days (change of residence) - Transportation problems - Medical or dental appointment without a doctor's written statement - Appointments for non-essential activities such as haircuts, shopping, etc.... - Extended absences for head lice treatment